Insurance Guide

 Medical Expenses

 When a construction worker is injured, medical bills can add up quickly.
-Workers’ comp covers expenses like emergency room visits, surgeries, and follow-up care.
+A workers' comp policy covers medical costs like emergency room visits, surgeries, and follow-up care.

 Lost Wages